 - The driver is speeding or traveling too fast for weather conditions.
 Speed isn’t only a factor in many accidents as a cause, but can also impact the severity of injuries that are suffered.

 - The driver turns too quickly or swerves to avoid an object.
 In both cases, it can be possible to shift the weight of the truck too far in the maneuver and lose control.

 - Distractions result in poor decision making and delayed reaction time.
 Mobile technology is the cause of distraction for all motorists and data has shown that most accidents on the road involve one or more distracted motorists.
 Truck drivers are no exception, and their choice to drive with distractions can have catastrophic consequences.

 - The truck is loaded improperly or the load shifts.
-It is extremely important that trailers are loaded evenly in order to reduce the chance that the driver will lose control of his load or experience a rollover event.
+It is critical that trailers are loaded evenly to reduce the chance that the driver will lose control of his load or experience a rollover event.

 - Mechanical failure results in loss of control.
 Truck drivers may find themselves unable to prevent an imminent rollover accident if they experience the sudden loss of steering or braking, or if one of their tires blows out at higher speeds.

 - The influence of drugs or alcohol.
 The choice to drive while under the influence of any substance can easily end another person’s life.
-Even over the counter medications such as allergy or cold medicine can impact a driver’s ability to operate machinery, so it is important for drivers to understand how medications impact their abilities and choose not to drive if they are compromised.
+Even over the counter medications such as allergy or cold medicine can impact a driver’s ability to operate machinery, so it is essential for drivers to understand how drugs affect their driving skills and choose not to drive if they are compromised.